hexh250786313/coc-replacement/README.md

-# coc-replace-globally
+# coc-replacement
 hexh's global replacement plugin.
-DO NOT use it if you are not hexh!
+DO NOT use it if you are NOT hexh!